SYDNEY

 This is my chance to prove to everyone that I'm not wolf-less.
 I have a wolf now, and I can finally shift in front of everyone in this pack.
 I've been waiting for so long to show them all that I'm worthy, but I don't understand why Katrina asked me to keep this secret.

 I understood Katrina's concern, but a part of me still wanted to shout it from the rooftops.
-I was no longer wolf-less; I had Katrina.
+I was no longer wolf-less and I had her.

 "When will you come out?"
 I asked Katrina, feeling a mix of excitement and trepidation.